cookish/deeptile/README.md

 I love the concept of emerging intelligence, without providing human wisdom.

+There are more detailed notes in the [wiki](https://github.com/cookish/deeptile/wiki).

 ## Rough Roadmap

 1. Get decent performance without the AI, using a set algorithm to evaluate board positions.